 The Company leased back its land and buildings in ChinTai section, Zhongshan district based on the resolution made during the Board meeting on December 24, 2020.
 The selling price was \$1,221,710 thousand (VAT included), and the disposal of land and buildings was on the progress.
 Consequently, the land and buildings were classified as non-current assets held for sale.
 Impairment loss resulting from measuring at the lower of carrying amount of the property plant and equipment and fair value to sell was \$165,479 thousand.
-The loss was presented as other operating income and loss in statements of comprehensive income, please refer to note 6(w).
-By December 31, 2020, the amount of the non-current asset held for sale was \$1,187,386 thousand.
+The loss was presented as other operating income and loss in statements of comprehensive income, please refer to note 6(v).
+As of December 31, 2020, the amount of the non-current asset held for sale was \$1,187,386 thousand.
+The land and buildings have been sold and leased back in January 2021 and the relevant payment have been fully received.

-The non-current assets held for sale of the Group had been pledged as collateral, please refer to note 8
+As of December 31, 2020, the non-current assets held for sale of the Company had been pledged as collateral, please refer to note 8.

-(g) Investments accounted for using equity method
+(f) Investments accounted for using equity method

-The investments accounted for using equity method of the Company for the year ended December 31, 2020 and 2019, were as follows:
+The investments accounted for using equity method of the Company for the year ended December 31, 2021 and 2020, were as follows:

-D ecember 31, December 31,

-2020 2019

-Subsidiaries \$ 619,822 595,755
+December 31, 2021 December 31, 2020 Subsidiaries \$ 502,279 619,822